Showing posts with label dam. Show all posts

 We took several pictures at Huck Finn's.

-We checked into The Inn at Christmas Place at 4:38 PM for two nights.
+We checked into The Inn at Christmas Place at 4:38 P.M. for two nights.

 We took our luggage to the room and returned up front in time to listen to the Christmas Bells Chime.

-We rode through Pigeon Forge to Gatlinburg where we saw many Christmas Lights, for Winter Fest.
+We rode through Pigeon Forge to Gatlinburg, where we saw many Christmas Lights for Winterfest.

-We saw Johnny Rockets, Bubba Gumps, Dicks Last Resort, Dude’s Daiquiris, Texas Roadhouse, Calhoun's, Hollywood Star Cars, and Cooters’.
+We saw Johnny Rockets, Bubba Gump's, Dicks Last Resort, Dude's Daiquiris, Texas Roadhouse, Calhoun's, Hollywood Star Cars, and Cooter's.

-We came back to Pigeon Forge where we saw a building covered in Greenlight.
+We returned to Pigeon Forge, where we saw a building illuminated in green light.

-We saw a sign that read Dollywood loves every moment turn here.
+We saw a sign that read Dollywood loves every moment.
+Turn here.

 We saw a storefront with alligators, sharks, and bear statues.

-We rode through the archway at the Old Mill, it was covered in Christmas Lights of red, and white.
+We rode through the archway at the Old Mill, which was covered in Christmas Lights of red and white.

 Hubby took my picture in front of a picture of people skating at the Old Mill.